 Personally, I prefer the treatments with organic acids (oxalic or formic acid) and thymol over the synthetic acaricides.
 However, the latter are usually strips that are very easy to use.
 This is more suitable for many professional beekeepers with many colonies, but as well for some hobbyists who are insecure on the handling with the “natural” substances.
 The most important thing: don’t forget the varroa treatments and do it only with registered products.

-If you want to know more about Varroa destructor from me personally, check out my talks!
+If you want to know more about Varroa destructor from me personally, contact me with the form below!